Update: ‘Electric Audi van Release Date’ section updated and ‘Production’ section added.

 The electric Audi van is capable of Level 4 Autonomous Driving.
 The vehicle can self-drive with minimal human intervention, unlike Level 3, where the driver should be ready to take over should the need arise.
 Audi is presently working with CARIAD, VW Group’s software arm, to introduce the technology in the second half of this decade.

-Audi has not mentioned official production plans for the electric van, and the Urbansphere is purely a design study.
+Audi has not mentioned official production plans for the electric van, and the Urbansphere is purely a design study at this stage.
 Suppose Audi’s internal market analysts come back with a positive business case, and it gets the backing of the top bosses at Ingolstadt, it may arrive in China mid-decade.
 Rivals would include the Zeekr 002, the Voyah Dreamer, and gas-powered minivans like the Lexus LM.
-Not all the gizmos mentioned above would make it to production.
+Not all the gizmos mentioned in the story would make it to production.
 However, Audi will try to flex its muscles with high-tech features to maintain its brand image.